yousafkhamza/CloudFormation-stack-deployment-through-Terraform/README.md

 #### Installations
 ##### Terraform
 ----
-- Linux: (Please note that only for linux no need to download any repo or files)
+- Linux: (Please note that only for Linux no need to download any repo or files)
 ```
 curl -Ls https://raw.githubusercontent.com/yousafkhamza/Terraform_installation/main/terraform.sh | bash
 ```